Comparing two samples using stambo

 Grouped data & paired design

 Let us now cover another common case: we have a number of subjects with multiple measurements taken before and after treatment.
-We want to estimat the treatment effect.
+We want to estimat the treatment effect, or rather - confidence intervals on it.
 This case is highly related to comparing two models.
 Model 1 could be seen as control, and improvements done on it (Model 2) could be seen as treatment.

 [7]: